mehrdad-dev/CenterNet-Fixed-For-Colab/README.md

 \- 🤯 BAAM, yes!

-\+ 😎 Read [this doc](https://mehrdad-dev.ir/CenterNet-Fixed-For-Colab/) and then download [this jupyter notebook](https://github.com/mehrdad-dev/CenterNet-Fixed-For-Colab/blob/main/CenterNet-for-colab.ipynb), to run CenterNet pre-trained models (with different backbones) on your dataset!
+\+ 😎 Download [this jupyter notebook](https://github.com/mehrdad-dev/CenterNet-Fixed-For-Colab/blob/main/CenterNet-for-colab.ipynb), to run CenterNet pre-trained models (with different backbones) on your dataset!

 ## The Official CenterNet repo